Arakan Army

-The Arakan Army (အာရက္ခတပ်တော်; abbreviated AA) is an ethnic armed organisation based in Rakhine State (Arakan).
-Founded on 10 April 2009, the AA is the military wing of the United League of Arakan (ULA).
-It is currently led by commander in chief Major General Twan Mrat Naing and vice deputy commander Brigadier General Nyo Twan Awng.
+The Arakan Army (အာရက္ခတပ်တော်; abbreviated AA), sometimes referred to as the Arakha Army is an ethnic-armed organisation based in Myanmar's Rakhine State (Arakan).
+Founded in April 2009, the Arakan Army is the military wing of the United League of Arakan (ULA).
+It is currently led by Commander-in-Chief Major General Twan Mrat Naing and vice deputy commander-in-chief Brigadier General Nyo Twan Awng.
+It is the military wing of the Rakhine ethnic people in Rakhine state where they are the majority.
+They seek greater autonomy from the Myanmar's central government and wants to restore the sovereignty of Arakan people.
+It was declared a terrorist organization in 2020 by Myanmar, and again by the State Administration Council junta in 2024.